TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 The occasional person reaches out to me and says "I read your update without paying.
 I assume that's ok?

 No it's not ok!
 You've abused my trust to steal something you haven't paid for.
 But you can solve this problem very easily.
 Just sign up to my [patreon](https://patreon.com/todepond).

+## Isn't this just nagware?

+I don't think it's nagware because there's no nagging.
+There aren't any popups, warnings or indicators that you can get rid of by paying.

+Maybe I'll switch to that one day, but I hope I don't.
+Please [pay](https://patreon.com/todepond)) to help me out!

 <br>